conyemaobi/StockTracker/README.md

 IRC-Bot
 =======

-IRC-Bot uses the "jargon text" file with a markov-chain algorithm for the text-generator to create auto-responses.
+IRC-Bot uses the "jargon text" file, with a markov-chain algorithm for the text-generated, to create auto-responses.

 #### set-up

-The my IRC-Client repo uses the sockets and threading modules, which are both in pythons standard library.
+The IRC-Client repo uses the sockets and threading modules, which are both in pythons standard library.
 For the IRC-Bot I've used twisted to construct the client.
 You will need to have twisted installed first.